Wes Anderson's tale of deported dogs opens Berlin film festival

 “So maybe there were tiny places along the way where we were getting new inspirations from real life that were finding their way into the movie but ... it was a story that we sort of felt could happen anywhere and it could happen at any time,” he said.

-Bryan Cranston, who provides the voice for one of the dogs, said the film tapped into current concerns.
-“It has a lot of resonance in today’s society globally about immigration reform and fear and fearmongers,” he told Reuters.

-Though filming actually started long before the debates on immigration and border walls now dominating the U.S. airwaves.
-“Back when we started Donald Trump was someone that we thought would just be a guy that was on TV every day,” co-star Bill Murray said.

-Asked about how he managed to pull together such a star-studded cast - the voices of Oscar nominee Greta Gerwig, Jeff Goldblum and Scarlett Johansson all feature - Anderson said he had worked with or admired many of them for years.
+Asked about how he managed to pull together such a star-studded cast - the voices of Bryan Cranston, Oscar nominee Greta Gerwig, Bill Murray and Scarlett Johansson all feature - Anderson said he had previously worked with or admired many of them for years.

 “One thing about an animated movie is you can’t really say you’re not available.
 We can say: ‘Ok well we can do it anytime - we can do it at your house, we can do it any hour of day and it’s just no excuse’ and so that helped,” he said.